corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/troubleshooting/support-bundles.md

 ## Set Kubernetes Context

 Set Kubernetes context to use the namespace where Corda is installed by default.
-Replace `$CORDA_NAMESPACE` in the following command by your namespace name:
+Replace `$CORDA_NAMESPACE` in the following command with your namespace name:

 ```shell
 kubectl config set-context --current --namespace=$CORDA_NAMESPACE